inolen/gremlin-node/README.md

 list.addSync('item1');
 ```

-All gremlin-node calls are synchronous, but there is no need to add 'Sync' to method calls as that is done for you.
+All gremlin-node calls are synchronous by default, so there is no need to add 'Sync' to method calls.
 Gremlin-node tries to implement Gremlin syntax as closely as possible.
 However, there are some differences.

 * All method calls require brackets __()__, even if there are no arguments.
-* Anonymous functions replace __Closures__.
+* __Closures__ passed in as string.

     ```e.g.
-    g.v(1).out().gather(function(it){return it.size();})
+    g.v(1).out().gather('{it.size()}')
     ```
 * __Float__'s are not native javascript Types so need to be passed in as a string to gremlin-node methods.
 Floats need to be suffixed with a 'f'.